cseanburns/personal_knowledge_mgmt/src/4c-evaluating-information-sources.md

 ## Project

-To practice lateral reading and test narrative coherence, choose a current event and collect at least two articles from different perspectives on the issue.
+To practice lateral reading and test narrative probability, choose a current event and collect at least two articles from different perspectives on the issue.
 Use Zotero to save and annotate your sources, take brief notes on each article's main narrative, and compare them using the questions below: